-Every Thursday, we send out weekly announcements about what's happening in and around First United Methodist Church of Madison.
+Every Tuesday and Thursday, we send out weekly announcements about what's happening in and around First United Methodist Church of Madison.
 Find out about Sunday worship, opportunities for Spiritual Formation, and upcoming events related to FUMC.

 In print since 2016, First Look is 'a way to invite participation in what we do in ministry together.'
 Published quarterly, you can expect to find photos, articles, and compelling narratives that help us appreciate the scope of our common life.